csampez/datasciencecoursera/PML/pml.md

 ##         0.0000            NaN
 ```

-It can be observed that Accuracy is at 99.47% with the crossvalidation set so out of sample error is at 0.53% .
+It can be observed that Accuracy is at 99.47% with the crossvalidation set so out of sample error estimate is at 0.53%.

 ## Predict new data!